 The conditions that America's mustangs live in today are anything but natural.
 The vast majority of wild horse populations have been genetically manipulated and socially and behaviorally disrupted by a constant cycle of roundups and removals.
 Their ability to migrate freely to adjust to changing environmental conditions is inhibited by fences that confine them to artificial habitats known as HMAs or WHTs.
 They must compete on our public lands with other uses backed by powerful economic interests.
 Under these circumstances, the idea of natural regulation is just that: an idea that is unfortunately divorced from reality.

 The AWHC's goals include securing a fairer share of resources for wild horses on our public lands and protecting predators in order to restore a more natural ecological balance on western rangelands.
 However, we also must also deal with modern realities, which means that wild horse population growth on our public lands must be managed in some form.
-Does the question then become which form of management available today is the most humane, minimally intrusive and preserves natural behaviors?
+The question then becomes: which form of management available today is the most humane, minimally intrusive and preserves natural behaviors?

 The answer today is PZP fertility control.
 This proven technology provides a safe, humane, cost-efficient and effective alternative to the current wild horse management approach of roundup, removal and stockpiling of horses in government holding facilities.